2Tiny2Scale/tailscale-docker-sidecar-configs/services/bazarr/README.md

-# SERVICE with Tailscale Sidecar Configuration
+# Bazarr with Tailscale Sidecar Configuration

 This Docker Compose configuration sets up [Bazarr](https://github.com/morpheus65535/bazarr) with Tailscale as a sidecar container to securely manage and access your subtitle management system over a private Tailscale network.
 By using Tailscale in a sidecar configuration, you can enhance the security and privacy of your Bazarr instance, ensuring that it is only accessible within your Tailscale network.